Adaptive (Asynchronous) Method¶

-adaptive_asha search method employs an asynchronous version of successive
+adaptive_asha search method employs an Asynchronous version of the Successive Halving

 experiments with hundreds or thousands of trials.